NovaSquirrel/snesgss-extended/README.md

 Stops all channels, including any sound effects.

 ## FAST_LOAD
+* APU2 = Number of pages (256 byte units) to send over
-Starts the faster loader - which needs to be fixed, so just use LOAD for now.
+Starts the faster loader, with the destination hardcoded to the place music should be loaded. `GSS_LoadSong` can use this.

 ## LOAD
 Jumps to the built-in SPC bootloader at `$ffc9`.